florin-akermann/blog/kafka-connect-to-the-resque.md

 ```

 We use the jdbc-source-connector to publish the upstreams systems data on a private kafka-avro-topic.
-A stateless
+A 'stateless'
 kafka-stream application is transforming and enriching the data from this topic and publishes it to our
 internal-avro-topic.